-During the year ended December 31, 2005, we used \$101.2 million of cash for our operations compared to using \$59.9 million for our operations in the year ended December 31, 2004.
-We had a net loss of \$114.3 million for the year ended December 31, 2005, of which \$5.5 million consisted of non-cash charges such as depreciation and amortization, stock-based compensation, losses on sale and abandonment or disposal of property and equipment.
-Deferred compensation of \$1.4 million was repaid in May 2005 and \$1.5 million was received in April 2005 related to the Connecticut research and development tax credit exchange.
+During the year ended December 31, 2006, we used \$189.8 million of cash for our operations compared to using \$101.2 million for our operations in the year ended December 31, 2005.
+We had a net loss of \$230.5 million for the year ended December 31, 2006, of which \$25.3 million consisted of non-cash charges such as depreciation and amortization, stock-based compensation, and other stock-based charges pursuant to a research agreement.
 We expect our negative operating cash flow to continue at least until we obtain regulatory approval and achieve commercialization of our Technosphere Insulin System.

-We used \$94.4 million of cash for investing activities during the year ended December 31, 2005, compared to using \$9.6 million for the year ended December 31, 2004.
-Cash used in investing activities was primarily from net purchases of marketable securities of \$77.9 million and \$17.2 million used to purchase machinery and equipment to expand our manufacturing operations and quality systems in support of our expansion of clinical trials for Technosphere Insulin System.
+We used \$48.3 million of cash for investing activities during the year ended December 31, 2006, compared to using \$94.4 million for the year ended December 31, 2005.
+Cash used in investing activities was primarily from net purchases of marketable securities of \$27.5 million and \$20.8 million used to purchase machinery and equipment to expand our manufacturing operations and quality systems in support of our expansion of clinical trials for Technosphere Insulin System.
 We expect to make significant purchases of equipment in the foreseeable future.

-Our financing activities provided cash of \$172.7 million for the year ended December 31, 2005 compared to \$101.5 million for 2004.
-Cash from financing activities in 2005 was primarily from the private placement in August 2005 and the exercise of stock options.
-For 2004, cash from financing activities was primarily from the receipt of \$83.2 million in net proceeds from our initial public offering in the third quarter of 2004 and \$18.2 million from the collection of stock subscriptions for 355,943 shares of Series C convertible preferred stock in the first quarter of 2004.
+Our financing activities provided cash of \$501.6 million for the year ended December 31, 2006 compared to \$172.7 million for 2005.
+Cash from financing activities in 2006 was primarily from the equity and convertible note offerings in December 2006 and the exercise of stock options throughout the year.
+For 2005, cash from financing activities was primarily from the private placement in August 2005 as well as the exercise of stock options.

-As of December 31, 2005, we had \$145.6 million in cash, cash equivalents and marketable securities.
-Although we believe our existing cash resources will be sufficient to fund our anticipated cash requirements into the third quarter of 2006, we will require significant additional financing in the future to fund our operations.
+As of December 31, 2006, we had \$436.5 million in cash, cash equivalents and marketable securities.
+Although we believe our existing cash resources, including the net proceeds from the equity and convertible note offerings of December 2006, and the \$150.0 million loan agreement with our principal stockholder, will be sufficient to fund our anticipated cash requirements into the first quarter of 2008, we will require significant additional financing in the future to fund our operations.
 If adequate funds are not available, we may be required to delay, reduce or eliminate expenditures for certain of our programs, including our Technosphere Insulin System development activities.
-Because the majority of our anticipated expenses in the near term can be reduced or eliminated in a relatively short period, we believe that if we are unable to obtain additional capital we can continue activities, on a reduced basis, through the first quarter of 2007.
-Additionally, our principal stockholder has given assurances that he will provide additional funding for our operations, if necessary through the first quarter of 2007.